 This was after a CDB loan failed to materialise in March, nearly plunging the cash-strapped power utility further into a liquidity crisis.

 The CDB was meant to release some R7-billion from a $2.5-billion facility, which was concluded in July 2018.
+However, the CDB funds did not materialise due to “its central bank exchange control requirements”, a treasury report signed by Mboweni to Parliament said.

 The Democratic Alliance slammed Eskom, saying it is a “black hole” and “no longer viable” following news of the emergency R17.6-billion bailout.